mikuso/sage-fifty/README.md

 Description
 -----------
 This is an early prototype of a Sage 50 Accounts interface for NodeJS.
+Not suitable for production use.

 ![Dependencies](https://david-dm.org/mikuso/sage-fifty.svg)
 ![Issues](https://img.shields.io/github/issues/mikuso/sage-fifty.svg)